gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Figure: SO\ :sub:`4`\ :sup:`2-` ions, Na\ :sup:`+` ions, and water molecules.
     Oxygen atoms are in red, hydrogen in white, sodium in blue, and sulfur in yellow.
 For better rendering, the atom representation and colors were modified with respect to the default VMD representation.
-If you want to obtain the same rendering, you can follow this
-    |vmd-tutorial| from the LAMMPS tutorials webpage to obtain a similar rendering.

-.. |vmd-tutorial| raw:: html

-    <a href="https://lammpstutorials.github.io/sphinx/build/html/tutorials/vmd/vmd-tutorial.html" target="_blank">VMD tutorial</a>

-As can be seen using VMD, the water molecules are arranged in a quite unrealistic and regular manner, with all dipoles facing in the same direction, and possibly wrong distances between some of the molecules and ions.
+As can be seen using VMD, the water molecules are arranged in a quite unrealistic and regular manner.
-This will be fixed during energy minimization.
+This will need to be fixed during energy minimization.

 2) The topology files (.top .itp)
 -------------------------------------